-SEC.
-1840. (a) (1) In the case of an individual who is entitled to monthly benefits under section 202, his monthly premiums under this part shall (except as provided in subsection (d) be collected by deducting the amount thereof from the amount of such monthly benefits.
+Payment of premiums.-Section 1840. (a) (1) In the case of an individual who is entitled to monthly benefits under section 202, his monthly premiums under this part shall (except as provided in subsec. (d)) be collected by deducting the amount thereof from the amount of such monthly benefits.
 Such deduction shall be made in such manner and at such times as the Secretary shall by regulation prescribe.

-(2) The Secretary of the Treasury shall, from time to time, transfer from the Federal Old-Age and Survivors Insurance Trust Fund or the Federal Disability Insurance Trust Fund to the Federal Supplementary Medical Insurance Trust Fund the aggregate amount deducted under paragraph (1) for the period to which such transfer relates from benefits under section 202 which are payable from such Trust Fund.
+(2) The Secretary of the Treasury shall, from time to time, transfer from the Federal old-age and survivors insurance trust fund or the Federal disability insurance trust fund to the Federal supplementary medical insurance trust fund the aggregate amount deducted under paragraph (1) for the period to which such transfer relates from benefits under section 202 which are payable from such trust fund.
 Such transfer shall be made on the basis of a certification by the Secretary of Health, Education, and Welfare and shall be appropriately adjusted to the extent that prior transfers were too great or too small.

-(b)(1) In the case of an individual who is entitled to receive for a month an annuity or pension under the Railroad Retirement Act of 1937, his monthly premiums under this part shall (except as provided in subsection (d)) be collected by deducting the amount thereof from such annuity or pension.
+(b) (1) In the case of an individual who is entitled to receive for a month an annuity or pension under the Railroad Retirement Act of 1937, his monthly premiums under this part shall (except as provided in subsec. (d)) be collected by deducting the amount thereof from such annuity or pension.
 Such deduction shall be made in such manner and at such times as the Secretary shall by regulations prescribe.
 Such regulations shall be prescribed only after consultation with the Railroad Retirement Board.

-(2) The Secretary of the Treasury shall, from time to time, transfer from the Railroad Retirement Account to the Federal Supplementary Medical Insurance Trust Fund the aggregate amount deducted under paragraph (1) for the period to which such transfer relates.
+(2) The Secretary of the Treasury shall, from time to time, transfer from the railroad retirement account to the Federal supplementary medical insurance trust fund the aggregate amount deducted under paragraph (1) for the period to which such transfer relates.
 Such transfers shall be made on the basis of a certification by the Railroad Retirement Board and shall be appropriately adjusted to the extent that prior transfers were too great or too small.